AlainParadis/designschool/_topics/travel-book-production.md

     - File organization
   - Content strategy
     - Gather text
-      - will include recipes and complimentary text
-      - must be on-topic for the cook-book theme
       - remove all text formatting by saving each item in .txt formatting
     - Photography
       - Gather all needed photography from provided stock sites